vitessio/website/content/en/docs/faqv2/getting-started/overview/how-do-vitess-replicas-stay-in-sync-do-replicas.md

 ---
-title: How do Vitess replicas stay in sync?
-Do replicas use VReplication?
+title: "How do Vitess replicas stay in sync?
+Do replicas use VReplication?"
 shorten_nav_links: true
 notoc: true
 weight: 4